Property FAQs

 a Notice of breach of covenants - to inform a tenant that they are in breach of the lease, provided that this does not relate to non-payment of rent (this is the first step towards ending a commercial lease)

-In England, assured shorthold tenancies (ASTs) are the most common type of agreement.
-ASTs give the tenant the exclusive right to use and occupy a house, flat or room (in a house rented to multiple different tenants) for a certain period of time.
+In England, since 1 May 2026, assured periodic tenancies (APTs) are the most common type of agreement.
+APTs give the tenant the exclusive right to use and occupy a house, flat or room (in a house rented to multiple different tenants) on an indefinite, rolling basis.
 If you just want to rent out a spare room in your home, a Lodger agreement can be used.
 For more information, read Residential tenancies.

 In Scotland, all tenancies that started on or after 1 December 2017 are private residential tenancies.
 These give the tenant the exclusive right to use and occupy a house, flat or room (in a house rented to multiple different tenants).
 They are open-ended tenancies that will last until the tenant wishes to leave the property or until the landlord relies on one or more of the 18 grounds for eviction.
 If you just want to rent out a spare room in your home, a Lodger agreement for Scotland can be used.
 For more information, read Residential tenancies in Scotland.